Clinical use

 CSF samples are not routinely testing for fungal pathogens.
 If fungal investigation is required, please contact the Consultant Microbiologist to discuss this prior to sending samples to the lab.

-Additional tests may be requested for Mycobacteria sp. and bacterial PCR.
+Additional tests may be requested for Mycobacterium sp. ,bacterial PCR and other pathogens depending on the clinical risk factors of the case (travel, immunosuppression, occupational exposure), please discuss with the Consultant Microbiologist if required.
 These tests should be requested on a separate request form and a separate sample provided where possible.

 Routinely only sample 3 will have a cell count performed.
 If sub-arachnoid haemorrhage (SAH) is suspected, this must be stated on the form to allow for both samples 1 and 3 to have a cell count performed to aid diagnosis.